What is Field Service Management

 If you run a service business, you’ve probably had days where everything feels slightly out of control.

-A technician calls asking for an address.
-A customer wants an update.
+For example, a technician calls asking for an address.
+Meanwhile, a customer wants an update.
 Someone forgot to send an invoice.
 You’re checking a spreadsheet while answering calls and trying to remember who needs a follow-up.

 That’s usually the moment people start asking, “Do I need a proper system for this?”